 I taught British Literature in our home school co-op, but prefer teaching Algebra.

 I once performed in a half-time show of a Dallas Cowboy football game.
 (Yay for marching band!)

 I enjoy figuring my taxes.

 I played with baby dolls until I was in junior high.

 I was nauseatingly shy as a child.

-When I was in schooling … I didn’t enjoy writing.
+When I was in school … I didn’t enjoy writing.